adrianHards/learning-rails/github.md

 ### Using VSCode to resolve conflicts and see differences

-As of June 2022, VSCode gives us access to a [merge editor](https://code.visualstudio.com/updates/v1_69#_3-way-merge-editor).
+As of June 2022, VSCode gives us access to a [merge editor](https://code.visualstudio.com/updates/v1_69#_3-way-merge-editor). <br>
 Alternatively, we can run something similar from our terminal.
 First `code ~/.gitconfig` add the following:

 ```c#
 [merge]